 I was born and raised in Jamaica.
 When I applied to college and was asked to choose a major, I decided on Information Technology.
 It wasn’t that I had any particular passion for it.
 It’s just I couldn’t decide.
 Throughout my career I have had the opportunity to try different paths in technology and 2001, I moved to the United States.
 It became clear to me that managing large complex programs was a passion and the best fit for my abilities - it was my sweet spot.
 Knowing what I wanted to do and finding the right opportunities has led to tremendous career growth over the last decade with RELX.

-Gender diversity is important to our long-term success not only in our everyday interactions outside of work but also from a professional perspective.
 Different backgrounds and experiences lead to a rich and fulfilling work environment.
-It is important to have women leaders so there are role models and mentors for inspiring women new to the industry.
+It is important to have women leaders so there are role models for inspiring women new to the industry.
 We have made some serious strides in RELX and we have the exact kind of focus it takes to recognize the type of change we want to see.
-With the long-term strategies we are putting in place now, it is clear that we are not just looking to change the workforce today, but we are setting up the industry for the future.

 Cherlyn Zheng